chandrams512/docker_image/README.md

-Installing and Running NODEJS,ANGULARJS AND POSTGRES
+Installing and Running

+JAVA
+NODEJS
+ANGULARJS
+POSTGRES
+Here the base Os is Ubuntu 16.04 and JAVA version 1.8